4 Introduction to Microbial Genomics

 The case of aDNA: Since our samples are so old, most of our genome constitute new strains.
 However, caution is advised.
 Particularly with clonal species (e.g. Black Death genomes).

 There are many different microbial species, and they all have very different evolutionary dynamics and genomes.
 This means that depending on which species you are working on, you might have to approach genomic analysis differently.
 Additionally, the research questions which could be answered with your data will/can also be rather different.
-This sections will summarise some of the core principles underlying many possible research questions.
+This section will summarise some of the core principles underlying many possible research questions.

 Mapping is an important tool in ancient DNA to investigate the presence and absence of genomic intervals.
 However, mapping can be impeded by the reference sequence itself.
 Gene duplication, low complexity sequences and GC Skew (over- or under-abundance of GC in intervals) can impact the mappability (and mapping evenness) of sequencing reads to the reference sequence and their mapping quality score.
 Which in turn might be problematic during analysis.
 This can be expressed in mappability estimates, which estimate how likely it is for short reads to map to a sequence interval based on its composition and uniqueness.